Bangkit-capstone-product/SmartFarm/README.md

      ```
      This command will split our data into separated folders

-  4. Initiate the files for Train, Val, and Test Dataset.
+  3. Initiate the files for Train, Val, and Test Dataset.

      <img src="Documentation/dir.png">
-  3. Create the training and validation batch, The batch size determines how many training examples are processed in parallel for training/inference.
+  4. Create the data augmentation & training and validation batch, The batch size determines how many training examples are processed in parallel for training/inference.
 The batch size at training time can affect how fast and how well your training converges.
+We augment the data with following conditions:

      <img src="Documentation/batch.png">
-  4. Create the label, Labels created according to the images class to be classified
+  5. Create the label, Labels created according to the images class to be classified

      <img src="Documentation/label.png">
-  5. Define the pre-trained model or tansfer learning, in this case we use [ResNet50](https://hard.io/api/applications/resnet/#resnet50-function) and put additinal layer
+  6. Define the pre-trained model or tansfer learning, in this case we use [ResNet50](https://hard.io/api/applications/resnet/#resnet50-function) and put additinal layer

      <img src="Documentation/tl.png">
      <img src="Documentation/layer add.png">
-  6. Define Model Compile.
+  7. Define Model Compile.
 The compilation is the final step in creating a model.
 Once the compilation is done, we can move on to training phase.

      <img src="Documentation/compile.png">
-  7. Train and evaluate the model   to check whether the model is best fit for the given problem and corresponding data
+  8. Train and evaluate the model   to check whether the model is best fit for the given problem and corresponding data
      <img src="Documentation/train.png">
      <img src="Documentation/evaluate.png">

      And here our evaluate result

      <img src="Documentation/result.png">
-  12. Save the model into h5 extension an json estension, Use the converter to convert the keras model into the .h5 model
+  9. Save the model into h5 extension an json estension, Use the converter to convert the keras model into the .h5 model
       <img src="Documentation/h5.png">
-  14. Deploy the model to android using tflite
+  10. Convert the model to tflite format
       <img src="Documentation/tflite.png">

 ## Model.h5